Updated: May 23

 As with all pest management control, ALWAYS refer to the manufacturers' doses and application requirements.
-In many cases, failure to adhere to the labels' doses and application instructions is a violation of Federal and State laws.
-If you have any questions always contact the manufacturer for instructions.
+In many cases, failure to adhere to the labels' doses and application instructions violates Federal and State laws.
+If you have any questions, always contact the manufacturer for instructions.

 Preventing Mosquitos From Breeding

 The best thing you can do is to eliminate areas where mosquitos breed, like standing water.
-It doesn't take much water for there to be an excellent breeding ground for hundreds if not thousands of mosquito larva.
+It doesn't take much water for an excellent breeding ground for hundreds, if not thousands of mosquito larvae.
 It only takes 8 days for an egg to emerge into an adult mosquito from water to flight.
-So making sure there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
+So ensuring there is no standing water for 5-8 days will play an important role in reducing the local mosquito population.
 Common places that mosquitos hatch from around the house:

 Pools or Ponds around the house- Note that treated pools are not an environment mosquitos can survive

 Dirty or improperly sloped gutters